 Abstract

 The Bologna Immigration Court’s decision adopts a gender perspective on migration, underscoring that violence against women constitutes a violation of human rights.
-The Court ruled on gender violence by a decision – one of the first of its kind - facing the legal issues raised after the change of art.
-19 d.lgs 286/1998 by d.l.
+The Court issued a decision on gender-based violence – one of the first of its kind – tackling the legal issues raised by the amendment of art.
+19 d.lgs.
+286/1998 by d.l.
 130/2020.
-One of the debated issues is the respect of the constitutional and international obligation of the State as non – refoulement obligation.
-Because of this obligation, the Court needs to apply the Council of Europe convention on combating violence against women and domestic violence, human rights’ instrument to protect, still not deeply explored by national jurisprudence.
+Among the debated aspects is the respect of the constitutional and international obligation of the State as non-refoulement obligation.
+Because of this obligation, the Court needs to apply the Council of Europe Convention on combating violence against women and domestic violence, human rights’ instrument to protect, still not deeply explored by the national jurisprudence.

 Keywords: gender-based violence, Istanbul Convention, non-refoulement, migrant women, human rights.